CDSoft/luax/doc/src/luax.md

 specified to cross-compile scripts for a supported platform.

 [^cross-compilation]: `luaxc` uses `zig` to link the LuaX runtime with the Lua
+    scripts. @[[BYTECODE
+        and "The Lua scripts are actually compiled to Lua bytecode." or  "The Lua scripts are actually not compiled to Lua bytecode unless explicitely required."
-    scripts but the Lua scripts are actually not compiled.
-Contrary to `luax`, `luaxc` produces executables that do not require LuaX to be installed.
+    ]] Contrary to `luax`, `luaxc` produces executables that do not require LuaX to be installed.

 ## Getting in touch